lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 Conditional training aims to learn a generative model conditioned on a control variable $$z$$, $$p(y \vert x, z)$$.

 [Fan et al (2018)](https://arxiv.org/abs/1805.04833) trained a conditional language model for 2-step story generation.
 First, a model outputs the story sketch and then a story writing model creates a story following that sketch.
 The mechanism of conditioning on the sketch is implemented by a *fusion* model architecture.
 The fusion model enforces a form of *residual learning* that allows the story writing model to focus on learning what the first sketch generation model is missing.
 Also for story generation, [Peng et al (2018)](https://www.aclweb.org/anthology/W18-1505/) experimented with an ending valence-conditioned story generator LM, $$p(x_t \vert x_{<t}, z)$$ where $$z$$ is the label of the story ending (sad, happy or neutral).
-Their language model is a bidirectional LSTM and the label is mapped into a learned embedding which then blends into LSTM cell.
+Their language model is a bidirectional LSTM and the label is mapped into a learned embedding which then blends into the LSTM cell.

 <a name="ctrl" />**CTRL** ([Keskar et al., 2019](https://arxiv.org/abs/1909.05858); [code](https://github.com/salesforce/ctrl)) aims to train a language model conditioned control code $$z$$ using controllable datasets.
 CTRL learns the conditioned distribution $$p(x \vert z)$$ by training on raw text sequences with *control code prefixes*, such as `[horror]`, `[legal]`, etc. Then the learned model is able to generate text with respect to the prompt prefix.
 The training data contains Wikipedia, OpenWebText, books, Amazon reviews, reddit corpus and many more, where each dataset is assigned with a control code and subreddit in the reddit corpus has its own topic as control code.